Nagarjuna278/URLClassification/README.md

 ## Project Overview

-This project implements a URL classification system using BERT (Bidirectional Encoder Representations from Transformers) to categorize URLs into four classes: benign, defacement, malware, and phishing.
+This project implements a URL classification system using Roberta-CNN to categorize URLs into four classes: benign, defacement, malware, and phishing.
 The system processes URLs, extracts features, and uses a BERT-based model for classification.

 ## Components